Employee Onboarding Gamification: A Practical Guide for Small Businesses

 For small businesses, the DIY approach using free tools is often the best starting point.
 Google Sheets handles progress tracking and leaderboards.
 Google Forms creates quizzes with automatic scoring.
 Canva designs professional badges and certificates.
 Notion can serve as an all-in-one onboarding hub with built-in progress tracking.

 This is exactly why we built gamification into FirstHR.
 Progress tracking, milestone badges, and completion certificates are part of the onboarding workflow out of the box.
 You do not need to stitch together Google Sheets, Canva, and email templates.
 Everything works together, and we are constantly adding new gamification features based on what small businesses actually need.
-Create a free account and see how it works for your team.

 DIY Gamification Without Software